 - Select the destination service to start the transfer.

-These are some of the best tools out there to get your music to Spotify, and start a new musical journey.
-Tell us how you moved your music to Spotify in the comments.
+These are some of the best tools out there to move your music between services and start a new musical journey.
+Happy listening.

 Update(28/02/2019): Added instructions for Soundiiz.